pharmpy/pharmpy/docs/amd.rst

 ~~~~~~~~

 This subtool selects the residual model, see :ref:`ruvsearch` for more details about the tool.
 The settings
 that the AMD tool uses for this subtool can be seen in the table below.
+When re-running the tool, the settings remain
+the same.

 +---------------+----------------------------------------------------------------------------------------------------+